 How often do you give your students a book and they can’t find any information in it?
 It seems if a page isn’t blinking and flashing they can’t seem to work it.
 Explicitly teaching text features can help your students understand how to process information better.
 This won’t just help with their reading, but it will help with all of their research, following directions and locating information quickly in all their subject areas.[Read more…] about Research Skills: Text Features

 Sometimes students don’t understand how time is of the essence when doing research.
 They lack the research skills to use text features, skim materials, and find items quickly.
 Not only does this slow down their work, it often results in incomplete research and general frustration.

 However, we have managed to find some activities that help students refine their research skills: scavenger hunts.
 It turns out that making research fun and game-like can have a positive impact on how students complete research.[Read more…] about Disguise Research Skills as a Scavenger Hunt

 When you want to do research in your school library do you often find your school just can’t afford the resources (or even the librarian) you need?
 This is why so often we take our students online to do research.
 In doing this, we often teach students that libraries are not a valuable resource because nothing could be further than the truth.[Read more…] about Research Skills: The Library

 Do your students suck at researching topics?
 Do they just copy and paste from Wikipedia?
 Can they find accurate information on their own or do they all just end up at Wikipedia and cite Google Search as a source?
-Can they use text features or find an actual book?[Read more…] about Research Skills: Google Search
+Can they use text features or find an actual book?[Read more…] about How to Teach Research Skills With Google Search